kkensuke/myjb-en/_sources/pages/basic/linux.md

 ---
 ### Symbolic links
-`ln -s`: make symbolic links
+`ln -s`: make a symbolic link.

 Symbolic links is the file that refers to another file.
+By creating symbolic links, you don't have to copy the same file to multiple locations.
+Also, if you change the contents of the file, the changes will be reflected in all locations accessed through the symbolic link.
+However, if the original file is deleted, the symbolic link will be broken.

 ```bash
 ln -s original_file link_file
 ls -l